coder/code-server/docs/guide.md

 Forwarding                    tcp://0.tcp.ngrok.io:19028 -> localhost:22
 ```

-Copy the forwarded link `0.tcp.ngrok.io` and remember the port number `19028`.
+In this case, copy the forwarded link `0.tcp.ngrok.io` and remember the port number `19028`.
 Type this on your local Visual Studio Code:

 ```bash
 ssh user@0.tcp.ngrok.io -p 19028
 ```

 The port redirects you to the default SSH port 22, and you can then successfully connect to code-server by entering the password you set for the user.

+Note: the port and the url provided by ngrok will change each time you run it so modify as needed.